 Snowmobiling is a thrilling and fun hobby to enjoy during the winter season.
-It’s a great way to satisfy your need for speed as well as to enjoy the outdoors and the beauty Mother Nature has to offer.
+It’s a great way to satisfy your need for speed and enjoy the outdoors and beauty of Mother Nature.

 Unfortunately, each year many people are seriously injured or killed while snowmobiling.
-Whether you’re an experienced rider or this is your first season riding, here’s some information that can keep you safe and make your ride more enjoyable.
+Whether you’re an experienced rider or this is your first season riding, here’s some information to keep you safe and make your ride more enjoyable.

 Understand your state laws and regulations

 While you may think you can just jump on a snowmobile and go, that’s not the case.
 Many states have laws and regulations that must be followed.
-For example, your state might have an age restriction for children, or it may require you to register your snowmobile and buy a trail pass.
+For example, your state might have an age restriction for children or require you to register your snowmobile and buy a trail pass.

-In addition, like our roadways, there are specific laws and signs that you should be familiar with and obey when you’re out riding on the trails.
-Here’s a copy of the Wisconsin Trail Signing Handbook and laws.
+In addition, like our roadways, there are specific laws and signs that you should be familiar with and obey when riding on the trails.
+Here’s a copy of the Wisconsin Trail Signing Handbook.

 To make sure you’re up to date, consider contacting your local: